fabacab/awesome-cybersecurity-blueteam/README.md

 - [Bubblewrap](https://github.com/containers/bubblewrap) - Sandboxing tool for use by unprivileged Linux users capable of restricting access to parts of the operating system or user data.
 - [Dangerzone](https://dangerzone.rocks/) - Take potentially dangerous PDFs, office documents, or images and convert them to a safe PDF.
 - [Firejail](https://firejail.wordpress.com/) - SUID program that reduces the risk of security breaches by restricting the running environment of untrusted applications using Linux namespaces and seccomp-bpf.

+## Identity and AuthN/AuthZ

+- [Gluu Server](https://gluu.org/) - Central authentication and authorization for Web and mobile applications with a Free and Open Source Software cloud-native community distribution.

 ## Incident Response tools